rerun-io/rerun/docs/content/concepts/spaces-and-transforms.md

 order: 2
 ---

-## The Definition of Spaces
+## The definition of a space

-Every Entity in Rerun exists in some *space*.
+Every entity in Rerun exists in some _space_.
 This is at the core of how Rerun organizes the visualizations of the data that you have logged.
-In the [Rerun Viewer](../reference/viewer.md) you view data by configuring a *space view*, which is a view of a set of entities *as seen from a particular space.*
+In the [Rerun Viewer](../reference/viewer.md) you view data by configuring a _space view_, which is a view of a set of entities _as seen from a particular origin._

-A space is, very loosely, a generalization of the idea of a "coordinate system" (sometimes known as a "coordinate frame") to arbitrary data.
-If a collection of entities are part of the same space, it means they can be rendered together in the same "coordinate system".
+The origin of a space is, very loosely, a generalization of the idea of a "coordinate system" (sometimes known as a "coordinate frame") to arbitrary data.
+If a collection of entities are part of the same space, it means they can be rendered together.

-For examples:
+For example:

-- For 2D and 3D geometric primitives this means they share the same origin and coordinate system.
+-   For 2D and 3D geometric primitives this means they share the same coordinate system.
 -   For scalar plots it means they share the same plot axes.
 -   For text logs, it means they share the same conceptual stream.

-As explained bellow, a space view *may* display data belonging to multiple spaces, but its coordinate system is defined by a specific space, and the other spaces must have well-defined transforms to that space to be displayed in the same view.
+As explained below, a space view _may_ display data belonging to multiple spaces, but there must be a well-defined means of transforming the data from one space to another. by a specific space, and the other spaces must have well-defined transforms to that space to be displayed in the same view.

 Which entities belong to which spaces is a function of the transform system, which uses the following rules to define